 Today’s post is by Allison K Williams (@GuerillaMemoir).
-Join Allison on December 16 for the online class Second Draft: Your Path to a Powerful, Publishable Story.
+Join her on Dec.
+14 for the online class Second Draft: Your Path to a Powerful, Publishable Story.

 You’ve heard a lot about the rough draft—the “Vomit Draft” or the “Shitty First Draft” or Jenny Elder Moke’s wonderful “Grocery Draft”:

 But what comes next?
 What do you do with your collection of words that you know aren’t done?

 You shape them in the Story Draft.